Wrist Arthroscopy Info Consent

 On the day

-You will arrive at the hospital and check in with the nursing team.
-They will confirm your identity and prepare you for surgery.
-You will then meet your anaesthetist, who reviews your health history and answers any final questions you may have about the procedure.
+You present to the hospital's surgical admissions unit, where you are checked in and prepared for theatre.
+You meet the anaesthetist to discuss your care plan.
 This operation is done under general anaesthetic.
 You will be fully asleep for the operation.
-Some patients may also have a regional nerve block for post-operative pain relief.
-The anaesthetist decides on the day based on your individual circumstances.
+Some patients may also have a regional nerve block for post-operative pain relief — the anaesthetist decides on the day based on your individual circumstances.

 What the operation involves